CalciferZh/Kinect-Recorder/README.md

 Run `recorder.py` to run demo.

-Class `KinectRecorder` is responsible for recording raw stream.
+Class `KinectRecorder` is used for recording raw stream.
 Due to Python's low performance (and my bad coding skill), the recorder can:

 * Display color, depth and body index stream at 4 fps.
 * Write color stream to video file at 10 ~ 30 fps while recording.
 * Write all color frames to video together after recording at 30 fps.
 However, to store the color frames.
-It requires 14GB RAM per minute.
+It requires around 14GB RAM per minute.

-I recommend first setting everything up under with `visualize=True`, then set `visualize=False` to begin real recording.
+I recommend first setting everything up with `visualize=True`, then set `visualize=False` to begin real recording.
 If you have plenty of RAM, set `save_on_record=False` to obtain stable 30 fps video, otherwise set it to `False`.

 ### Depth-color Alignment